Chart Color Schemes

 Educational attainment in Modbury North aligns closely with national averages, showing typical qualification patterns and performance metrics

-In Modbury North, 22.9% of residents aged 15 and above have university degrees, compared to Australia's 30.4%.
+Modbury North's educational qualifications trail regional benchmarks; 22.9% of its residents aged 15+ have university degrees compared to Australia's 30.4%.
+This gap suggests potential for educational development and skills enhancement.
 Bachelor degrees are the most common at 15.4%, followed by postgraduate qualifications (5.3%) and graduate diplomas (2.2%).
-Vocational credentials are held by 38.5% of residents aged 15 and above, with advanced diplomas at 12.7% and certificates at 25.8%.
-Educational participation is high, with 26.7% currently enrolled in formal education.
+Vocational credentials are prominent, with 38.5% of residents aged 15+ holding them; advanced diplomas account for 12.7% and certificates for 25.8%.

 Frequently Asked Questions - Education